-3.2 Personalized Email Newsletter and Modified MovieLens Interface
+B Personalized Email Newsletter and Modified MovieLens Interface

 Approximately two weeks after sending the initial invitation to participate in the study, we sent a personalized email newsletter to each subject.
-We randomly divided the 398 subjects into the three experimental groups.
-A user's experimental group determined the type of email newsletter the user would receive in the study.
+We randomly divided the 398 subjects into three experimental groups.
+A user's experimental group determined the type of email newsletter she would receive in the study.
 The first treatment group, Rating Info, received a newsletter indicating how many movies they had rated compared with the median user in their group.
 The second treatment group, Net Benefit, received a newsletter indicating how much net benefit they obtained from using MovieLens compared with other users.
-Finally, the Control group received a newsletter with only information about their own ratings profile.15
+Finally, the Control group received a newsletter with only information about their own ratings profile.

-Findings from social psychology have suggested that people are more responsive to comparisons with people sharing similar related attributes than to comparisons with dissimilar others (Suls, Martin and Wheeler 2002).
+Findings from social psychology suggest that people are more responsive to comparisons with those sharing similar related attributes than to comparisons with dissimilar others (Suls, Martin and Wheeler 2002).
 In our study, we hoped to avoid comparing a new user with users who had been using the system for years.
 Thus, we further subdivided the Rating Info and the Net Benefit groups into three membership cohorts, New, Mid and Old, based on a user's date of registration with MovieLens.
 Table 1 presents the characteristics of each of the three membership cohorts.
-Although we did not divide the control group into cohorts in the experiment, whenever a treatment group is compared to the control in the analysis, we compare the corresponding mem-
+Although we did not divide the control group into cohorts in the experiment, whenever a treatment group is compared to the control in the analysis, we compare the corresponding membership cohorts.
+The numbers in brackets are the number of active users who rated movies, updated the database, or invited a buddy during the two-month period of data collection, i.e., the months before the recruiting email and after the newsletter was sent out.